-This post will explain how you can utilize product inserts to get more reviews on Amazon, as well as giving you some tips on creating an effective insert.
+This post will explain how you can utilize product inserts to get more reviews on Amazon, as well as giving you some tips on creating an effective package insert.

 What is a Product Insert?

-A product insert is a small card placed inside your product’s packaging.
+A product insert or insert card is a small card placed inside your product packaging.
 When a customer receives the product and opens their package, they’ll see the card.

 You can use this card to communicate directly with your customer, which is extremely hard to do with Amazon’s many filters between Amazon sellers and the end consumer.

 Product inserts are used by all kinds of businesses, on and off Amazon, to promote an offer, advertise other products, give instructions and advice on how to use the product, or to simply say thank you.

 Why Product Inserts Work Great for Reviews

 Amazon doesn’t want sellers to have too much contact with customers after they make a purchase, so the options for you to reach out to people who bought your product and ask for a review are limited.

 You can reach out through Amazon’s messaging system, but these messages are strictly monitored for TOS violations, and many customers have chosen to opt out of receiving messages from FBA sellers.

-You can also make first contact with customers outside of Amazon (such as Facebook Ads), send them through to Amazon, then follow up in regular email to ask for a review.
+You can also make first contact with customers outside of Amazon (such as Facebook Ads or other social media), send them through to Amazon, then follow up with an email to ask for a review.
 While this is effective, it doesn’t help you reach out to the thousands of customers buying your product on Amazon.

 Product inserts let you communicate with everyone that buys your product.
 They’ll be visible by every customer (as long as they open the product packaging).
 And better yet, they let you get in front of them right when the product arrives.